 Minot is a somewhat ethnically-diverse city.
 The people who call Minot home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Minot residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Minot include Norwegian, Irish, English, and Swedish.

 The most common language spoken in Minot is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.